The Sure Shot HD brings arcade shooting games into your home

 The Sure Shot HD comes with game Big Buck Hunter Pro.
 It's just like the arcade version seen in bars and bowling alleys, except it's in HD.
 You can create a user to post scores to leaderboards and even enter online tournaments.
-Or you can just play head-to-head.
+Or you can just play head-to-head with a friend.
 You even get to shoot-type your initials in next to your score at the end of a game.

 There are a number of other game titles available for the Sure Shot HD.
 Games are priced similar to those found on the Google Play Store or the Apple App Store.